Megan Seifert, PhD, Executive Director

 Michelle Furbershaw- Board Secretary

 Michelle has been a licensed architect in the state of California for over 32 years.
-She brings her passion for both the natural and built environments.
-She believes that in an ever-increasing technology based world, environmental education, awareness, and interaction is vital for survival and sustainability.
+She has a passion for both the natural and built environments.
+She believes that in an ever-increasing technology based world, environmental education, awareness, and interaction are vital for survival and sustainability.
 She has been self employed for the past 32 years, is a member of the American Institute of Architects, and has volunteered countless hours at her local schools.
-She hopes to bring collaboration, ethics, and creativity into our processes, problem solving, and development.
+She hopes to bring collaboration, ethics, and creativity into Headwaters processes, problem solving, and development.
 Michelle loves swimming, cross country skiing, hiking, kayaking, and just enjoying the beauty of our natural environment.
 She graduated from the University of California in Environmental Design with an emphasis in Architecture.

 Erica is a Washington, DC-based consultant and advisor to the National Education Association, elected leaders, and 501c3/4 organizations.

 Craig is a career communicator, holding a variety of roles involving public outreach, academic communications, corporate marketing, fundraising, and writing.
 Most notably, he was the Director of Communications for several years at The North Carolina School of Science and Mathematics, one of the nation’s premier high schools, and one of four founding members of The National Consortium of Secondary STEM Schools.
 Craig has been a full-time contract writer for seven years, works as a wilderness guide, and is a strong proponent of experiential education and all forms of hands-on education.
 He has a Bachelor of Arts in English and Professional Communication from Nazareth College.